pedrovtof/pedrovtof/README.md

 <h2>Good morning, afternoon, and night!</h2>

-<p>My name is Victor Fonseca, and I am from São Paulo, Brazil.
+<p>My name is Victor Fonseca, and I am from São Paulo, Brasil.
 I love writing scripts for developer systems, but I confess that Infrastructure and Databases are also an important part of my routine.</p>

 <p>I have experience working in app support, addressing client-reported bugs for banks, and I also have a background in automation for internal systems.
 I have more than 1 year of experience as a DBA, although in practice, I am more of a DBRE, handling cloud infrastructure and tasks such as configuring virtual machines.</p>